cbodden/climgur.sh/README.md

     -l [options]
             This handles showing what is in the log folder Options include :
-                list
+                clean
+                    This option will remove the deleted files logs list
                     This option lists and shows log files